kizunanocoin/docs/docs/running-a-node/node-setup.md

 ## Network Ports

-The nano\_node will use two configurable ports throughout its lifecycle.
+The kizunano_node will use two configurable ports throughout its lifecycle.
 The default values suggested by the [network details](configuration.md#network-details) are below:

 --8<-- "network-details-simple.md"

 !!! note ""
-	By default nano\_node will attempt to use UPnP.
+	By default kizunano_node will attempt to use UPnP.
 [Troubleshooting information can be found here](troubleshooting.md#troubleshooting-upnp)

 ---